tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 The bulk of *Cézanne's Composition* contains plates of Cézanne's paintings juxtaposed with sketches and text that analyze his compositions.
 When possible -- that is, when the paintings are of landscapes rather than portraits -- Loran includes photographs of the motifs in the paintings.

-Following are two images from page 60 of Loran's book: a copy of Cézanne's painting *[The Sainte Victoire, Seen From the Quarry Called Bibemus](http://paulcezanne.org/mont-sainte-victoire-seen-from-the-bibemus-quarry.jsp)* in black-and-white, and a black-and-white photograph of the motif by Loran.
+Following are two images from page 60 of Loran's book: a black-and-white photograph of the motif by Loran, and a copy of Cézanne's painting *[The Sainte Victoire, Seen From the Quarry Called Bibemus](http://paulcezanne.org/mont-sainte-victoire-seen-from-the-bibemus-quarry.jsp),* also in black-and-white.
 Given these images, one does not really need to read Loran's analysis to get a full appreciation for why Cézanne is widely heralded as the [Father of Modern Art](https://smithsonianassociates.org/ticketing/tickets/cezanne-father-of-modern-art).

 - Image: ![`../images/mondrian_part_2-sainte_victoire-both_vert-bw-p_60-scaled-2-cropped-2.jpg`](https://github.com/tomwhartung/jmws_accoutrements/blob/master/social_networking/tomh/medium/images/mondrian_part_2-sainte_victoire-both_vert-bw-p_60-scaled-2-cropped-2.jpg)
 - Alt text: A combo image showing a photograph of the Sainte Victoire mountain by Erle Loran above the painting by Cézanne of the same mountain.
 The mountain in the painting is much larger and more pronounced than it is in the photograph, and it expresses the way Cézanne saw the mountain.